HOSTED-POWER/docs-turbostack-app/turbostack-platform/hosts/applications/migrationhero.md

 To simplify the migration of your external application to TurboStack, the **Migration Hero** feature is available.
 It automatically transfers the full configuration, files and database.
 Enabling a fast and efficient setup with minimal effort.

 !!! info
-If you want to migrate an application from TurboStack to TurboStack, please use the [Account Cloning](accountclone.md) feature.
+If you want to migrate an application from TurboStack to TurboStack, please use the [Application Cloning](accountclone.md) feature.
 !!!

 Before starting, make sure you have already **created an application** and successfully performed a **Save and Publish**.

-1. Navigate to the **Accounts** tab in the TurboStack Platform under your host.
+1. Navigate to the **Applications** tab in the TurboStack Platform under your host.
 ![](../../../img/turbostackapp/newapp/tsa_user6.png)

 2. Click **Migration Hero**.